Kobayashi, Miyazaki: Local attractions

 Inyoseki is a couple rock in the Homanose river which is located in east part of Kobayashi city.
 You can find them in the downstream of Sannomiyakyo Gorge.
 The volcanic activity that was activated about 1.8 million years ago, deposited a large amount of volcanic ash and lava, which was formed by erosion by rivers.
 There is a 17.5-meter-high phallic-shaped yang stone (male stone), and beside it is a 5.5-meter-periphery-shaped gylinite (female stone).
 Since ancient times, it has been worshiped as the god of marriage, child treasure and prayer for safe delivery.
 However, it became widely known as a sightseeing spot after a new road was constructed in 1917 (until then, there was no other way to the ridge).
 In 1950, Kobayashi Municipal "Hamanoseso Ryokan" was opened, and since then, the "Inyoseki Festival" is held every September.
-In April 1929, Noguchi Ujo, a poet, visited this Inyoseki and composed a poem.
-You will see the poem on the monument which was erected in 1951.
+In April 1929, Noguchi Ujo, a poet, visited this Inyoseki and composed a poem, which is on a monument erected in 1951.